 Before we go any further, let’s just cover off a quick definition of ROI.
 The return on investment formula is the following:ROI = (Gain from Investment - Cost of Investment) / Cost of Investment

 In the case of video, the costs aren't just attributed to production.
 There is also the cost of engaging your staff's time in filming and promoting the video as well.
 All of these expenses are variable, depending on the video, its purpose, and how much you want to promote it.

 Determining the exact gain from video content can be more difficult – video content doesn’t often lead to direct conversions, so other metrics will need to be looked at to determine the value of a video fully.
 As there are many types of video, such as promotional, explainer, testimonial and more, there are many different types of metric you’ll want to consider tracking, depending on your goals for each.
-Our video planning worksheet can help you plan out the look of your video - just click below to get your copy.

 Counting the number of views is useful if your goal is to gain more exposure for your video and use it build awareness of your brand or get a message out to consumers.
 You can determine ROI with the view count by working out the monetary value a video view has for your business.
 This estimate can be made by working out the lifetime value of a customer, then attributing how many video viewers end up becoming customers, and calculating from those figures what a video view is worth.

 Perhaps more useful than simple view numbers, measuring user engagement with videos gives a much better idea as to how successful they have been.
 Buy setting up tracking so that you can see how many people have watched a video to halfway or full, you can get a better picture of how your content is being viewed by customers.
 You can then section out those that have watched more of the content, and see if they are more likely to become customers, giving them a higher value that you can use to determine ROI for the video.